top of page

 “No problem.
 I’m sure I’ll see you around, once we get back to Connecticut.”

-Leaving the merch area, her boots scuffed against the cement floor, echoing faintly under the hum of fluorescent lights.
+As she left the merch area, her boots scuffed against the cement floor, echoing faintly under the hum of fluorescent lights.
 Picking up her pace, she hurried backstage, taking the stairs leading to the lower level below the stage.
-Her heart raced as she rounded a corner, her eyes scanning the rows of dressing rooms.
-He said he’d be in the second one.

 The last night of every tour, they found each other.
 Maybe it was release, maybe it was comfort, or maybe it was just what two people did when they were alone in a world that demanded so much.
 Whatever it was, it was theirs.